Maps

 Few spots offer the casual coolness of BNA Brewing Co.
 Order a tasting flight at the former cigar factory or opt for BNA’s seasonal, boozy frozen drinks for something a little different.
 Sink into the abundant oversized seating, and consider pairing your pulls with the kitchen’s seasonal menu.
 Or take in a few frames at BNA’s 10-pin bowling lanes.

-Other notable locales?
-Salt and Brick for Chef James Holmes’s Fresh Sheet Menu of delectable sharing plates and Waterfront Wines Restaurant where fans gather for local, seasonal plates and one-off culinary creations that the restaurant is known for.
+Notable spots to linger over a meal include Salt and Brick for Chef Erik Fassbind’s daily revamped menu of delectable sharing plates, and Waterfront Wines Restaurant, where fans gather for local, seasonal plates and one-off culinary creations that the restaurant is known for.

-Got vegans in your crew?
-Head to Frankie We Salute You where chefs make the most of Kelowna’s famed veggie growing region with sweet corn queso, carrots on toast (think: lox substitute), and more.
-Top it off with a treat from QB Gelato, one of a handful of gelaterias that makes their offerings from scratch, using real and raw ingredients.
+For the vegans in your crew, head to Frankie We Salute You where chefs make the most of Kelowna’s famed veggie growing region with sweet corn queso, carrots on toast (think: lox substitute), and more.

 Myra Canyon Trestles | tourismkelowna.com/Callum Snape